Retarded room temperature Hamaker coefficients between bulk elemental metals: Introduction

 \section{Introduction}

 The van der Waals force and its omnipresent dispersion force component is a ubiquitous interaction between atoms, molecules and condensed matter objects that is of electromagnetic origin and does not involve the overlapping of electronic wavefunctions (see chemical bonding)\,\cite{surface1,Lifshit6,Lifshit7}.
 Such weak long range surface forces are important for bodies that lie in close proximity (of the order ten to hundred nanometers) and play a central role in numerous colloidal and interfacial phenomena.
-Early theoretical progress in van der Waals interactions dates back to the London theory of the dispersion component\,\cite{LondonDi}, the Hamaker method of pairwise summation\,\cite{HamakerP} and the Casimir-Polder analysis of the asymptotic limit\,\cite{CasimirP}, while the advent of Lifshitz theory unified and generalized their description\,\cite{Lifshit1}.
+Early theoretical progress in van der Waals interactions dates back to the London theory of the dispersion component\,\cite{LondonDi}, the Hamaker pairwise summation method\,\cite{HamakerP} and the Casimir-Polder analysis of the asymptotic limit\,\cite{CasimirP}, while the advent of the celebrated Lifshitz theory unified and generalized their description\,\cite{Lifshit1}.
+Finally, it is worth pointing out that macroscopic quantum electrodynamics has emerged as the most powerful formalism for the calculation of dispersion forces being applicable to realistic materials, non-trivial environments, complex geometries and even non-equilibrium systems\,\cite{Buhmann1,Buhmann2,Buhmann3}.

-Lifshitz theory allows for a rigorous calculation of van der Waals forces\,\cite{Lifshit1,Lifshit2,Lifshit3,Lifshit4,Lifshit5,Lifchem1,Lifchem2,Lifquan1,Lifquan2,Lifquan3} that includes both thermal and quantum fluctuations of the electromagnetic field.
+Lifshitz theory allows for a rigorous calculation of dispersion forces\,\cite{Lifshit1,Lifshit2,Lifshit3,Lifshit4,Lifshit5,Lifchem1,Lifchem2,Lifquan1,Lifquan2,Lifquan3} that includes both thermal and quantum fluctuations of the electromagnetic field.
 In the Lifshitz formalism, the Hamaker coefficient or Hamaker function emerges isolating all complexities which originate from cumulative interactions between the instantaneously induced or the permanent multipoles arising inside the bodies and mediated by the ambient medium, including the retardation of the electromagnetic interaction.
 Ultimately, the Hamaker coefficient depends on the system temperature (assumption of thermodynamic equilibrium), on the body separation and on the relative spectral mismatches in the magneto-dielectric responses between the bodies and the intervening medium.
 The latter dependence is rather obscured by relativistic effects, but becomes evident in the non-retarded limit where the Hamaker coefficient collapses to a Hamaker constant.